 Public records also show that Mina's officers lacked access to accurate building plans of the Pulse nightclub (because they did not exist due to the unpermitted renovations) and had to draw the building's layout on a piece of paper that was wet with sweat using information provided by an employee who was on the phone with victims trapped inside.
 The City of Orlando never had accurate building plans on record.
 Even the building plans released to the public did not depict the building's unpermitted second story office where victims were trapped for 35 minutes as people were being slaughtered below.

 You can view many of these public records here.
 However, these do not include some of the more recent documents we have received since we published our report.

 To date, there has been no formal or official investigation into these issues.

 For nearly two years, we have been requesting public records, combing through them, connecting the dots, and posting our findings online.
-We've also been organizing to get these records out to the public, to stop the Poma's from exploiting mass shooting victims, and make sure they are held accountable.
+We've also been organizing to get these records out to the public, to stop the exploitation of mass shooting victims, and to make sure the Poma's are held accountable.

 The following timeline was created to document the barriers to public transparency set up by the City of Orlando.
 These not only include the sheer cost of the records, but the tactic of stalling and using irrelevant legal statutes and legal jargon to prevent the timely release of records they do not want the public to see.

 The City of Orlando has also charged us hundreds of dollars for legal reviews of the public records that we have only had to turn around and fight in order to get the records we requested without redactions that are not required by law.

 This timeline is meant to empower crime victims and activists to not only hold their municipalities accountable, but to help prevent public corruption and unethical practices.
 It is also meant to inform the journalists and the public of what the process has been like specifically with the City of Orlando in the event that another mass casualty event strikes and so past reporting can be revisited.